snabbco/snabb/src/program/snabbvmx/doc/README.userguide.md

 11958
 ```

 Which one is my SnabbVMX process?
-Luckily, SnabbVMX top allows to query per 'id':
+Luckily, SnabbVMX top allows to query by "id":

 ```bash
 $ sudo ./snabb snabbvmx top xe0